Les Onze Mille Verges: Case before the ECHR

-In a case lodged before the European Court of Human Rights by a Turkish publisher of the novel, for his conviction under the Turkish Criminal Code "for publishing obscene or immoral material liable to arouse and exploit sexual desire among the population”, followed by the seizure and destruction of all the copies of the book and a fine for the publisher, the Court found that the Turkish authorities had violated Article 10 of the European Convention on Human Rights protecting the freedom of expression.
+In a case lodged before the European Court of Human Rights by a Turkish publisher of the novel, for his conviction in 2000 under the Turkish Criminal Code "for publishing obscene or immoral material liable to arouse and exploit sexual desire among the population”, followed by the seizure and destruction of all the copies of the book and a fine for the publisher, the Court found in 2010 that the Turkish authorities had violated Article 10 of the European Convention on Human Rights protecting the freedom of expression.
 The Court stated that the work belonged to the “European literary heritage”.
 In a different case judge Bonello, in his concurring opinion, after citing the description of the book from Wikipedia, described the work as a "smear of transcendental smut”.

+Film adaptation

+A film adaptation by Eric Lipman appeared in France in 1975.
+It was released in English as "Garden of Beauty" and as "The 11,000 Sexes".